As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 - Not waterproof

-5 - ENZOO 500FT Wireless Meat Thermometer
+5 - ENZOO 500FT Wireless Meat Thermometer (Best With Radio-Frequency)

-This smart wireless meat thermometer from Enzoo comes with four meat probes designed to be used in either four different cuts of meat or one large cut.
+This smart meat thermometer from Enzoo comes with four meat probes designed to be used in either four different cuts of meat or one large cut.

 The wireless range reaches 500ft, using a radio frequency rather than Bluetooth, meaning less interference when you cook.